MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 ## Prerequisites

 - Devices must be macOS 13.0 and newer devices.
-- Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) version 5.2401.2 and newer is required.
-You can add this app to Intune and deploy it at anytime.
+- Microsoft Intune [Company Portal app](../apps/apps-company-portal-macos.md) version 5.2401.2 and newer is required.
+This version includes Platform SSO.

+  You can add this app to Intune and deploy it at any time.

+  - For information on deploying the Company Portal app, go to [Step 3 - Deploy the Company Portal app](#step-3---deploy-the-company-portal-app-for-macos) (in this article).
+  - For information on the end user experience with the Company Portal app, go to [Manage Company Portal preferences for macOS](../user-help/intune-company-portal-preferences-macos.md).

 - Supported web browsers include:
   - Microsoft Edge
   - Safari